StefanLJ/GitTest/README.md

 ```

+## Code structure
+The CSS can be found in `example/example`.
+The HTML in `example/example/` where there are page templates and modules.
+The client javascript entry point is at `client/app.js`.

 ## Usage
 The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.